Madhanprasath-D/Madhanprasath-D/README.md

-# 👋 Hi, I'm Madhan Prasath!
+# 👋 Hi, I'm Madhanprasath!

 Welcome to my GitHub profile!
 I'm passionate about computer science and design, with a focus on deep learning, GANs, and machine learning.